JordanSparkes/SEP-Group-Assignment/README.md

 Create Variables|Low|This is the gameplay aspect of the enemies programming.
 Variables include health, damage, attack timers etc. They are essential but not a priority.

 ####Notes:
-- Use Rebase command more to take updates from master rather than pulling from the master and switching branches.
+- Use rebase/merge command more to take updates from master rather than pulling from the master and switching branches.
 - Collab with Mikey for Sprite Handler stuff so he can work with collision detection and player too.
 - Work with Jordan on framework stuff so we can both get an idea of how things can be put together.
 - Work with Jordan for UI stuff.
 Necessary?
 - Work with Rhys for fair loot values against enemies.
 Necessary?
+- Stop adding everything as inconsistencies in the binary files are a pain in the ass for something so flexible.
+Push only the files you edit.